The Kayan Tribe

 I was planning a trip to the ’long neck’ Kayan in northern Thailand for a long time, but somehow I could never fit it into any of my previous trips.
 They might not be a tribe in the exact meaning of the word; nevertheless their culture is unique and fascinating, but sadly, quickly disappearing.

 The Kayan originate in Burma (today Myanmar), from the Karen State.
 Most of them escaped the war and the regime violating their human rights in their homeland.
 Burmese Shan call them the Padaung.
 Only small fraction of the Kayan, or more precisely their women and girls, wear the brass neck-rings (it is actually one long spiral), which depresses their shoulders and therefore cause the woman's neck to look longer.
 This gave the people their unflattering nickname the ’long necks’.
 In Thailand, the Kayan refugees became a tourist attraction and are surrounded by many myths and half-truths.
-Tourists often engage in heated on-line debates, questioning among other things whether visiting the Kayan villages is a horrible thing to do, or not.
+Tourists often engage in heated on-line debates, questioning among other things whether visiting the Kayan villages is a bad thing to do, or not.

 The Kayan can be reached relatively easily.
 They live in the northern Thailand in three villages opened to the tourists and even charging an entry fee.
 Only the families who have a ’long necked’ woman among them live in these villages.
 The rest of the Kayan stay in refugee camps, which are inaccessible to tourists.
 You won't meet a Kayan woman wearing the rings in the town.